ThinkLoveShare/sources/content/hacking/reverse_xsshell.en.md

 # The initial idea

 While auditing a website, I found out they were using websockets to transmit data.
-I didn't knew much about it so I had to [ReadTheFancyManual](https://rtfm.re/).
-Once I understook that it was...
+I didn't kow much about it so I had to [ReadTheFancyManual](https://rtfm.re/).
+Once I understood that it was...
 Well...
 A socket one could use with web technologies, I asked myself "What do I usually do with sockets?"

 Tunnels!
 Transfer files!
 Or...
 Spawn reverse shells?!